filipernobrega/filipernobrega.github.io/docs/index.md

 ---
 layout: home
 title: Home
-description: My welcome page
+description: My welcome portifolio
 read_time: read
 about-me:
-  title: Welcome to my thoughts
+  title: Welcome to my personal portfolio.
-  body:  I am a software developer of web systems with HTML, CSS and JavaScript.
-I currently use a Vue.JS framework with Nuxt.Js and I have experience with Ruby on Rails and Node.JS (with TypeORM) on backend.
-I started my journey at the Federal University of Rio de Janeiro studying Engraving UFRJ.
-I also take classes in Computer Science, where I became part of the junior computer enterprise, EJCM.
-Where I had experiences with mobile development for android and IOS, as well as the opportunity to manage a project from software prioritization to final execution.
-At lemoneyway I work as a developer getting deeper and deeper into good programming practices and solving challenges in the cashback market.
-And I m collaboration on Computer Science museum from UFRJ.
-To time to time i create some projects for arduino.
-I'm currently working as a backend with Elixir at Stone fintech for payments and bank accounts.
+  body:  While studying Industrial Design at ESDI - UERJ, they interned at a service design firm - Aegis Strategy - where they had their first contact with new business ventures.
+Passionate about management and strategy, they started a second undergraduate degree in Business Administration at UNICARIOCA.
+Later on, they pursued an MBA in Project Management at NPG UERJ.
+In 2021, they joined the New Products team at FIESC and currently lead the development and launch of new executive education and postgraduate programs for FIESC Business Academy.
 how-can-i-help-you:
   title: How can I help you?
-  body: As a software developer, I love to create new stuff.
-My career is mostly in web development.
-I all so do a lot of electronic art with Arduino and digital art in general.Put simply I can help you transform ideas on paper into reality.
+  body: Please, be confortable to get in touch.
   call-to-action:
     text: Get in touch with me
     link: contact
 recent-posts:
   title: Recent posts
-featured-articles:
+# featured-articles:
-  title: Feature Articles
+#   title: Feature Articles
-  data:
+#   data:
-    - title: Welcome to Jekill
+#     - title: Welcome to Jekill
-      description: You’ll find this post in your `_posts` directory.
+#       description: You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.
-      url: jekyll/2021/05/31/welcome-to-jekyll/
+#       url: jekyll/2021/05/31/welcome-to-jekyll/
 explore-more:
   title: "Explore more on this site"